Jason-Yeung33/CPS-888-Software-Engineering/README.md

-# CPS-888-Software-Engineering - Instant Messenger Project
+# CPS888 Software Engineering - Instant Messenger Project

 Quick note: Please ignore the "CPS-888-Software-Engineering-master" folder as it's an older duplicate folder.
 It was just accidentally uploaded when commited to the github.
 Use the "Instant messenger" main folder.